Recently, the Germanic and Slavic Studies Department hosted Dr. Joachim Von Puttkamer

 Doctor, Professor and Head of the Imre Kertsz Collegium for the Study of History of Central Europe, University of Jena

-The talk was held on March 4th the topic was "Poland in 1989: Crisis and Transition".
+The topic was "Poland in 1989: Crisis and Transition".

 Stay tuned for updates from the faculty and from the German Club about upcoming events for AY 2012-13.
 For a sample of what will be in store, please click the link below!

 It is our department's great pleasure to congratulate Lance Waters, a senior pursuing a double major in German Studies and political science, for his selection as a 2011 DAAD Young Ambassador.

 "My experience as a student in Berlin was marked by accessible professors, a broad academic curriculum, modern facilities, and contact with students from around the world."

 Professor and Departmental Chair Elio Brancaforte has recently been featured in an article in the Times Picayune from October 23, 2011.

 'Once Upon a Time' and 'Grimm' bring fairy-tale characters to prime time.